KotahAIAgent/WashCallAI/VAPI_ASSISTANT_ACCESS_CHECK_SETUP.md

 }
 ```

-## Current Status

-- ✅ Endpoint created: `/api/vapi/check-access`
-- ⚠️ Needs to be configured in each Vapi assistant
-- ⚠️ Manual configuration required per assistant (or programmatic if Vapi API supports it)

 ## For Hundreds of Clients

-You'll need to:
-1. Configure this endpoint in each assistant's function list
-2. Or use Vapi API to programmatically add this function to all assistants
+1. ✅ **Function is automatically added** when you set agent IDs via `adminSetAgent`
+2. ⚠️ **System prompt must be configured** in each assistant (or use a template)
-3. Or create a template assistant with this function, then clone it for each client
+3. **Template Approach**: Create one assistant with the system prompt configured, then clone it for each client

+## Testing

+1. Cancel a plan for a test organization
+2. Call the phone number
+3. The assistant should call `check_access` function
+4. Function should return `{"allowed": false}`
+5. Assistant should say the message and end the call

+## Troubleshooting

+- **Function not being called**: Check that the system prompt instructs the assistant to call `check_access` at the start
+- **Function not found**: Verify the function was added via `autoConfigureWebhook` (check Vapi dashboard)
+- **Access denied but call continues**: The assistant's system prompt may not be properly configured to end the call on `allowed: false`